deshartman/mcp-status-callback/README.md

 This module creates a local Express server and establishes an Ngrok tunnel to it, allowing external services to send callbacks to your local development environment.

+## New in Version 0.5.0: Official ngrok SDK

+As of version 0.5.0, this package now uses the official ngrok JavaScript SDK (`@ngrok/ngrok`) instead of the community-maintained package.
+This provides several benefits:

+- Official support from ngrok
+- More robust and feature-rich API
+- Better TypeScript integration
+- Improved error handling
+- Native support for TLS backends

+The API remains backward compatible, so existing code should continue to work without changes.

 ## Installation

 ```bash